elisan0107/jpa-query-assignment3/README.md

 # jpa-query-assignment3

-- [ ] Don't forget coffee!
+- [x] Don't forget coffee!

-- [ ] You need to have four classes: Student, Tutor, Subject, and Address for this assignment.
+- [x] You need to have four classes: Student, Tutor, Subject, and Address for this assignment.
-- [ ] The relationship between Tutor and Student is One to Many.
+- [ ] Confirm the relationship between Tutor and Student is One to Many.
-- [ ] The relationship between Tutor and Subject is Many to Many.
+- [ ] Confirm the relationship between Tutor and Subject is Many to Many.
 - [x] Download Hibernate template

-- [ ] To refresh your knowledge, look at the images and workshops on queries-1, queries2, and queries3.
+To refresh your knowledge, look at the images and workshops on queries-1, queries2, and queries3.

 ## Task 1 - Navigating Relationships (using member of)
 - [ ] Write a query to get the names of all students whose tutor can teach science.